 Safety should be the number one concern for construction companies of any size.
 It is your responsibility to keep employees, onsite contractors, and visitors safe at all times regardless of the project or location of the job site.
 Failing to keep people safe can lead to a wide range of negative consequences.

-A construction site is home to a variety of enhanced and unique hazards including the heavy equipment, unstable working surfaces, potentially dangerous heights and being a generally loud and noisy environment.
+A construction site is home to a variety of unique hazards including heavy equipment, unstable working surfaces, potentially dangerous heights and being a generally loud and noisy environment.
 There are countless opportunities for injury and exposure to harmful substances with more than 10 million U.S. residents employed within the construction industry.

 With effective training, an emphasis on promoting a safety-first culture, combined with adhering to safety best practices and regulations, your construction company can enjoy a safe workplace.